Spain, Croatia peaking ahead of Euro 2020 knockout game - WHIZ News

 Both also have strong tournament pedigree, although their recent trajectories have gone in opposite directions.
 Croatia reached the 2018 World Cup final before losing to France, and 13 of those players are still in the squad.

-Spain won three straight major tournaments between 2008-2012, including two European Championships, but lost in the round of 16 at both Euro 2016 and the 2018 World Cup in Russia.
+Spain won three straight major tournaments between 2008-2012 but lost in the round of 16 at both Euro 2016 and the 2018 World Cup in Russia.
 What’s more, only seven players in the Spain squad had played at a previous major tournament.

 One of those veterans, Barcelona midfielder Sergio Busquets, gave the team a massive lift when he returned for the Slovakia game after testing positive for coronavirus before the tournament.